On the Iwasawa invariants of Kato's zeta elements for modular forms: The invariance of the difference of -invariants

-then the LHS of (\ref{eqn:invariant-under-congruences}) depends only on $\overline{\rho}$ and $\Sigma$ due to Theorem \ref{thm:congruences-kato-elements} under the $\mu = 0$ assumption (Corollary \ref{cor:mu-invariants-vanish-in-families} and Proposition \ref{prop:comparison-iwasawa-invariants}.(1)).
+then the LHS of (\ref{eqn:invariant-under-congruences}) depends only on $\overline{\rho}$ and $\Sigma_0$ due to Theorem \ref{thm:congruences-kato-elements} under the $\mu = 0$ assumption (Corollary \ref{cor:mu-invariants-vanish-in-families} and Proposition \ref{prop:comparison-iwasawa-invariants}.(1)).
 Thus, the following equalities are immediate.

 Thus, Theorem \ref{thm:main-theorem}.(2) follows.
-Note that the choice of $\Sigma$ is removed. \begin{rem} In \cite{gv} and its various successors, it is essential to identify the $\lambda$-invariants of Selmer groups over the Iwasawa algebra and their $\mathbb{Z}_p$-coranks (under the $\mu=0$ assumption) to apply the congruence argument in an appropriate setting.
-In order to do this, one needs to prove that $\mathrm{Sel}(\mathbb{Q}_{\infty}, A_{f,0}(1))^\vee$ (or its variant) has no nonzero finite $\Lambda_0$-submodule.
+The final statement is independent of the choice of $\Sigma_0$. \end{proof} \begin{rem} In \cite{gv} and its various successors, it is essential to identify the $\lambda$-invariants of Selmer groups over the Iwasawa algebra and their $\mathbb{Z}_p$-coranks (under the $\mu=0$ assumption) to apply the congruence argument in an appropriate setting.
+In order to do this, one needs to prove that $\mathrm{Sel}(\mathbb{Q}_{\infty}, A_{f,0}(1))^\vee$ (or its variant) has no non-zero finite $\Lambda_0$-submodule.
 See \cite[Propositions 2.5 and 2.8]{gv} for detail.
 In our setting, we do not expect such a statement (for $\mathbb{H}^2(j_*T_{f, i}(k-r))$) holds in general as described in Remark \ref{rem:iwasawa-invariants-H^2}.
 A similar flavor can also be found in \cite{hachimori}. \end{rem}